npm/npm/doc/misc/npm-developers.md

 * `npm-debug.log`

-Additionally, everything in `node_modules` is ignored, except for bundled dependencies. npm automatically handles this for you, so don't bother adding `node_modules` to `.npmignore`.
+Additionally, everything in `node_modules` is ignored, except for bundled dependencies. npm automatically handles this for you, so don’t bother adding `node_modules` to `.npmignore`.

 The following paths and files are never ignored, so adding them to